cjoh/coaching101/README.md

 - **Browser Dependency**: Data is tied to the browser and device used
 - **No Cloud Sync**: Switching devices requires manual export/import
-- **LocalStorage Limits**: Most browsers limit to 5-10MB (more than enough)
+- **Session Cookies**: Ensure cookies are enabled so autosave requests stay authenticated
 - **Print Formatting**: Some browsers may render print differently

 ## Troubleshooting

 ### Data Not Saving
-1. Check if browser allows localStorage (some private modes block it)
+1. Confirm you are logged in (header should show your name + “Saved” status)
-2. Clear browser cache and reload
+2. Check network connectivity or VPN/firewall rules blocking `PUT /api/progress`
-3. Try a different browser
+3. Review server logs for SQLite permission errors
-4. Export your data as backup
+4. Export your data as a local backup

 ### Progress Not Updating
-1. Refresh the page
+1. Refresh the page to re-run calculation
-2. Clear browser cache
+2. Ensure JavaScript is enabled
-3. Check JavaScript console for errors
+3. Check browser console for validation errors

 ### Can't Navigate Between Sections
 1. Ensure JavaScript is enabled